Happiness is... knowing how to grow onions so you end up with happy onions instead of disappointments... no crying allowed!

 The last few tips are not about how to grow onions... rather, they are about how to use the mighty onion.

-During the great plague of Europe, a most unhappy time, savvy households hung onion halves in their homes to absorb and kill the airborne germs.
+During the great plague of Europe, a most unhappy time, savvy households hung onion halves in their homes believing that the onions would absorb and kill the airborne germs.

-As well as eating onions, this is a natural way you can help guard against infectious flu bugs.
+We now know this is not possible, but belief can have a powerful placebo effect!
+Certainly eating onions is a natural way you can help guard against infectious flu bugs.

-Onions absorb odours too, so put a cut onion out to get rid of stale smoke, paint fumes, and other household sniffies.
+Onions do seem to absorb odours, so put a cut onion out to get rid of stale smoke, paint fumes, and other household odours.

 Stings hurt, and bees are often the stingers.
 If you are suddenly the stingee — ouch — scrape out the sting if it's a bee, then dash to the nearest onion, slice it and rub on the sting.
 You'll find the pain is alleviated because the raw onion juice counters the irritant of the sting.